Privacy Service user guide

 Browse the Privacy Service UI dashboard

-Privacy Service supports job requests for three regulation types:
+Privacy Service supports job requests for four regulation types:

 - The European Union's General Data Protection Regulation (GDPR)